cesarlgm/personal_web/content/working_papers/women_indonesia/index.md

 subtitle:

 # Summary for listings and search engines
-summary: "In this paper, I use rich data from Indonesia to show that the place women grow up in shapes their participation in the labor market as adults"
+summary: "I show that the place women grow up in shapes their participation in the labor market as adults"

 # Date published